sheiney/neuroblinks/README.md

 A program for doing eyeblink classical conditioning using Matlab and inexpensive microcontrollers.

-Authors: Shane Heiney, University of Iowa
+Author: Shane Heiney, University of Iowa

 This version is a fork of the code originally written by Shane Heiney, Shogo Ohmae, and Olivia Kim in the Medina lab at Baylor College of Medicine